top of page

 The Pros:

-• Works quickly for mild to moderate pain
+• Works quickly for mild to moderate pain.

-• Widely available and inexpensive
+• Widely available and inexpensive.

-• Easy to take and doesn’t require an appointment
+• Easy to take and doesn’t require an appointment.

 The Cons:

-• Doesn’t address the root cause of pain
+• Doesn’t address the root cause of pain.

-• Can irritate the stomach, kidneys, or liver with long-term use
+• Can irritate the stomach, kidneys, or liver with long-term use.

-• May mask symptoms that need medical attention
+• May mask symptoms that need medical attention.

-What the Research Says: Studies show OTC pain relievers like ibuprofen can reduce inflammation, but chronic use may increase the risk of gastrointestinal bleeding or kidney strain.
-Acetaminophen is gentler on the stomach, but too much can damage the liver over time.
+Research shows that OTC pain relievers like ibuprofen can reduce inflammation.
+However, chronic use may increase the risk of gastrointestinal bleeding or kidney strain.
+Acetaminophen is gentler on the stomach, but excessive use can damage the liver over time.
+In short, these medications can be helpful for short-term relief but are not meant to be a long-term solution.

 Holistic Pain Relief: Treating the Root Cause

 Osteopathic Manipulative Medicine (OMM): OMM uses gentle hands-on techniques to relieve muscle tension, improve circulation, and support the body’s natural healing.
-Research has shown OMM can reduce back pain, headaches, and even improve mobility after injury.
+Research has shown that OMM can reduce back pain, headaches, and even improve mobility after injury.
 It’s safe, drug-free, and personalized to each patient.

 Acupuncture and Auricular Acupuncture: Acupuncture works by stimulating specific points in the body (or in the ear, for auricular acupuncture) to calm the nervous system, reduce inflammation, and improve blood flow.
 Studies have found acupuncture effective for chronic pain, stress, and even sleep quality.
 Many patients notice they feel more relaxed and centered after just one session.